cran/OpenImageR/README.md

 ## OpenImageR
 <br>

 The OpenImageR package is an image processing library.
 It includes functions for image preprocessing, filtering and image recognition.
-More details on the functionality of OpenImageR can be found in the [first](http://mlampros.github.io/2016/07/08/OpenImageR/), [second](http://mlampros.github.io/2018/08/08/Gabor_Feature_Extraction/) and [third](http://mlampros.github.io/2018/11/09/Image_Segmentation_Superpixels_Clustering/) blog-posts, and in the package Documentation.
+More details on the functionality of OpenImageR can be found in the [first](http://mlampros.github.io/2016/07/08/OpenImageR/), [second](http://mlampros.github.io/2018/08/08/Gabor_Feature_Extraction/) and [third](http://mlampros.github.io/2018/11/09/Image_Segmentation_Superpixels_Clustering/) blog-posts, and in the package Documentation  ( *scroll down for information on how to use the* **docker image** )
 <br><br>